smita-raj12/whether-forecast/README.md

 - Add more parameters to table
 - Add some stylings to home page.
 - Display current location whether forecast.
+- Align all contents for diffeent screen sixes.

 ## Known bugs